DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Experiments

 \subsection{Implementation Detail}

 For the DR, we use a Bi-GRU with 1,024 hidden units and set the MLPs to output 1,024-dimensional embeddings.
 Each layer of the PT is based on a 256-unit GRU.
-The PAR is designed as an attention-based seq2seq model~\cite{bahdanau15seq2seq} with 512 hidden units.
+The PAR is designed as Seq2Seq~\cite{bahdanau15seq2seq} with 512-unit GRU.
 All the MLPs are two-layer fully-connected networks.
-We train our network end-to-end using ADAM~\cite{kingma14adam} with a learning rate of 3e-4.
+We train our network end-to-end using ADAM~\cite{kingma14adam} withlearning rate 3e-4.